SrikanthGuggila/LinearReg_Projects/README.md

-# This Repo contains all the machine learning projects related to Linear Regression algorithm
+# This repo contains all the machine learning projects related to Linear Regression algorithm